 If you are issued a citation for a nonviolent misdemeanor offense in Round Rock, it is critical for you to understand that you are still required to appear in court to respond to the alleged criminal offense.
 Failure to appear in court will result in a warrant being issued for your arrest and you thus facing additional criminal charges.

 Whether you were cited for alleged marijuana possession or driving without a valid license, you will want to quickly seek legal representation.
-Law Office of Price & Wiggins, P.C. represents residents of and visitors to communities all over the greater Williamson County area.
+Law Office of Michael J. Price, P.C. represents residents of and visitors to communities all over the greater Williamson County area.

 Georgetown criminal defense lawyer Michael J. Price can fight to possibly get your criminal charges reduced or dismissed.
-Call Law Office of Price & Wiggins, P.C. to receive a free, confidential consultation that will allow our attorney to provide a complete evaluation of your case.
+Call Law Office of Michael J. Price, P.C. to receive a free, confidential consultation that will allow our attorney to provide a complete evaluation of your case.